RJ/erlang-spdy/README.md

 Erlang SPDY Design Notes
 ------------------------
-NB: This is somewhat aspirational, not all of this is wired up yet

 This library is useful once you have accepted a socket that will be used for the SPDY protocol.
 Once accepted, you start a `espdy_session` process,